charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 a directory of files and some means of serving them (http, ftp, etc).
 It is common to use tools such as **rsync**, **apt-mirror** or **aptly** to create the mirror.

-If a proxy is already in use for the APT repository, it can be configured according to the instructions under the heading [Configuring Charmed Kubernetes to work with proxies][]

 ### Series and architectures

 Note that the mirror should contain packages for the required series (e.g. focal